EliasDolinsek/code-time/README.md

 ### macOS

-Download the latest release from the Releases section.
-It includes the executable file called `main`, `config.json` and two folders called `res` for resources, and a folder called `data` which stores all tracking data.
+Download the latest release from the releases section.
+It includes the executable file called `main`, `config.json` and a folder called `res` for resources.
 Copy everything and put it into a folder of your desire.

 ### Windows